mixzafeir/bin-list-app/README.md

 ## Technical Details

-- **External API Call**: Calls to external API (https://lookup.binlist.net) are cached in Redis to manage rate limits.
+- **External API Call**: Calls to external API (https://data.handyapi.com/bin) are cached in Redis to manage rate limits.
 - **Database**: MySQL database with initial data configured via Liquibase.
 Contains `users`, `clearing_cost` as well as the auditing tables.
+- **Logging Mechanism**: A robust logging mechanism is implemented using a custom `logback-spring.xml` configuration.
+  This setup enables structured and customizable logging across different environments, ensuring enhanced debugging and monitoring capabilities.
 - **Profiles**:
   - **Development Profile**: No authentication required; endpoints are publicly accessible.
   - **Production Profile**: JWT authentication enforced; all protected endpoints require a valid JWT with `ROLE_ADMIN`.